Zabrane/qlnd/doc/LightningTickerplants.md

 ## Funding a Lightning wallet

 With the node running, and the qlnd functions returning as expected, the first step towards creating a payment channel is to fund your Lightning wallet with Bitcoin.
-To do this, first instruct the wallet to generate a new address with [`.lnd.newaddress`](https://api.lightning.community/rest/index.html#v1-newaddress).
+To do this, first, instruct the wallet to generate a new address with [`.lnd.newaddress`](https://api.lightning.community/rest/index.html#v1-newaddress).

 ```q
 q).lnd.newaddress[]